Adaptive-Music/frogophone/README.md

 To play the C Major scale ascending, press the buttons in order from 0 to 7.

 ## Changing key
 The key can be raised or lowered by one semitone at a time.
-To raise the key, press buttons 0, 1 and 2 simultaneously.
-To lower, press buttons 3, 4, 5.
+To raise the key, press the three upper buttons 1, 2 and 3 simultaneously.
+To lower, press the lower buttons 4, 5 and 6 simultaneously.
 On key change, Frogophone will output a major chord in the new key for one second to indicate a successful key change.

 # Contributors